 - Improved Embryo Selection:

-- Artificial Intelligence (AI): AI algorithms are increasingly used to analyze embryo images, helping embryologists select the most viable embryos for transfer.
+- Artificial Intelligence: AI algorithms represent one of the possibilities increasingly used to analyze embryo images and assist embryologists with selecting the most viable embryos for transfer.

 - Preimplantation Genetic Testing (PGT):